 The other chief concern expressed on the Internet lately is that the majority of plastic might simply be too small or too distanced from the ocean’s surface to be collected by System 001, and that the research—which demonstrates otherwise—was funded by The Ocean Cleanup.

-Via a post on The Ocean Cleanup’s website, the foundation’s founder and CEO, Boyan Slat, openly addresses this concern.
+Via a post on The Ocean Cleanup’s website, the foundation’s Founder and CEO Boyan Slat openly addressed this concern.

 He mentions the results of their research, which claim that large plastic makes up 92 percent of the mass of plastic in the Great Pacific Garbage Patch.
 He acknowledges that the number of pieces of microplastic is indeed higher than the number of pieces of large plastic, but stresses the fact that, when looking at the mass, it is the large plastics that account for the vast majority of the total mass of plastic in the region (92 percent).

-Diving deeper into their research, the highest concentrations of microplastics were found near or on the surface.
-The large plastics were found “almost directly at the ocean surface.”
+Diving deeper into their research, he emphasizes the facts that the highest concentrations of microplastics were found near or on the surface and that the large plastics were found “almost directly at the ocean surface.”

 Referring to the criticism of the credibility of their research, Slat writes that their data “comes from a peer-reviewed scientific publication, produced by an international team of scientists affiliated with six universities.”

-This data, if accurate, clearly refutes the skepticism about plastic being too small or too far removed from the surface to be collected and extracted.
+If accurate, this data refutes the skepticism about plastic being too small or too far removed from the surface to be collected and extracted.
 The majority of the smallest pieces of plastic should be found on or near the surface, allowing for their easy collection by The Ocean Cleanup’s technology, but even if they aren’t found there, these smaller pieces only account for a minor percentage of the total mass of plastic swirling through our oceans.
 The larger plastic objects—those that make up the greatest portion of the total mass of plastic—can be found directly at the surface.
 Collecting them should present no issue for System 001.

 The Ocean Cleanup’s mission tomorrow will be the largest attempt at cleaning up the oceans in human history, but the non-profit is far from being alone in their efforts to combat the issue of plastic pollution.
 While they aim to provide a solution to the already accumulated patches of plastic, other organizations are working to solve other important sides of the problem, such as closing the source of pollution or enhancing the recyclability of certain materials.
 Here are some of these organizations.